prestonharberts/bib/README.md

 ## Other Translations

 If you would like to use another translation, please use my [BibleGateway-to-Obsidian script](https://github.com/prestonharberts/biblegateway-to-obsidian) to generate a new Bible (also be aware that not all translations will work with either bib or BibleGateway-to-Obsidian).
-Once it has, move only the Scripture folder to this repository, and rename it to Bible.
+Once it has, move only the Scripture folder to this repository, and rename it to `bible` (lowercase).
 Run the following from this folder to make the files compatible with this program:

 ```
 chmod u+x ./bg2ob-to-bib